 Every 6 months our patients receive an oral cancer screen, in which we palpate your head and neck lymph nodes, TMJ, floor of your mouth and saliva glands.
 We also visually inspect your tongue, cheeks, palate, throat, face, neck, arms, and legs for anything out of the ordinary.
 Radiographs (x-rays) are also useful ways of detecting some cancers of the head and neck.
 If something was to ever start hurting, look unusual, burn or a sore wasn't healing, DON'T wait for your check-up, call and get an appointment asap.
 If you're currently with a dentist who doesn't regularly perform oral cancer screenings, switch dentists- it could save your life!

 Contrary to popular beliefs, sugar does not cause cavities.
 The bacteria that lives on our teeth, under our gums, roof of our mouth, on our tongues, and on our tonsils eats the sugar we put in our mouths.
 This bacteria then releases lactic acid as a by-product into the mouth and on the tooth resulting in demineralization or weakening of the enamel, which eventually leads to decay.
-To simplify the chaos of what's good and what's bad for you and your teeth, follow two easy rules: 1.
+To simplify the chaos of what's good and what's bad for you and your teeth, follow two easy rules:1.
 The only drink you can routinely have between meals is water (not flavored or vitamin water).
-2. The only snack you should have routinely between meals is vegetables.
+2. The only snack you should have routinely between meals is vegetables, popcorn without butter, nuts, or deli meats.
 Almost ALL other drinks and foods have some form of sugar, acid or both and FREQUENT consumption will eventually lead to tooth decay.
 Even healthy foods such as milk and fruits should be consumed during meal times only.
 Eat three meals a day.
 If your doctor or dietitian ever recommends numerous small meals or to eat frequently throughout the day, you're at very high risk for decay and should consult a dentist.

 Our practice places both white (resin/composite) and silver (amalgam) fillings.
 Some areas of the mouth dictate one type of filling material versus the other.
 If the filling is visible in the smile we make every effort to make the filling white, so it's not visible.
 Studies prove that multi-surface white fillings on back don't last as long as silver fillings of the same size.
 Every time a dentist has to replace a filling it microscopically fractures the tooth and upsets the nerve, putting the tooth at risk for future problems.